gurjot06oct/Competitive-Programming/Number Theory/13 Fibonacci Numbers.md

 ### Example

-Suppose $ p = 5 $:
+Suppose$$p = 5 $:

-- The Fibonacci sequence modulo 5 is: $ 0, 1, 1, 2, 3, 0, 3, 3, 1, 4, 0, 4, 4, 3, 2, 0, 2, 2, 4, 1, 0, 1, \ldots $
+- The Fibonacci sequence modulo 5 is:$$0, 1, 1, 2, 3, 0, 3, 3, 1, 4, 0, 4, 4, 3, 2, 0, 2, 2, 4, 1, 0, 1, \ldots $
-- The period length (Pisano period) for $ p = 5 $ is 20.
+- The period length (Pisano period) for$$p = 5$$is 20.

 By running the pseudocode, the function will identify the periodicity as 20, thus confirming the theoretical result.

-This structured approach provides a clear understanding of the periodicity of Fibonacci numbers modulo $ p $ and a practical method to compute the Pisano period.
+This structured approach provides a clear understanding of the periodicity of Fibonacci numbers modulo$$p$$and a practical method to compute the Pisano period.